-Scholarship, Leadership, Brotherhood/Sisterhood, Service and Philanthropy, and Diversity are Inclusion are the key values of the Office of Fraternity & Sorority Life.
+Scholarship, Leadership, Brotherhood/Sisterhood, Service and Philanthropy, and Diversity are Inclusion are the key values of the Center for Fraternal Values and Leadership.
 Below is a little more information on how we realize our core values in day to day operations.